 I wanted a high, festive piece of cake, however, to present to a friend who was celebrating.
 So instead of filling the two whole layers, I cut wedges from each of the layers and built individual three layer slices.
 Even though I didn't have a complete cake to present to the table, this worked wonderfully.

-1 pint of strawberries, washed and thickly sliced
+strawberries, washed and thickly sliced

 Whip the cream, adding sugar to taste (I did not use sugar as I found the cake sweet enough.)